chloeli/beintoo-android-sdk/README.md

 If you want to submit a score to your players you have to call for example

 	Beintoo.submitScore(getContext(), score, true);

+We provide two different methods of develivering virtual goods.
+1) A dialog that informs the user that he won a reward and he can decide to see the prize or to close the dialog.
+To do this you should call
+	Beintoo.GetVgood(this, true, null, Beintoo.VGOOD_NOTIFICATION_ALERT)
+2) A banner instead of the dialog but in this case you should allocate a LinearLayout where to show the banner, as you do with adnetworks.
+To do this you should call
+	Beintoo.GetVgood(this, true, container, Beintoo.VGOOD_NOTIFICATION_BANNER)

+If you want to assign a single virtual good to your users you must set to false the second parameter.

-Now for assign a Virtual Good to a player for example every 10 points you should do something like
+Now for assign a Virtual Good to a player for example every 10 points, an AlertDialog with a choice of virtual goods you should do something like

 	PlayerScore p = Beintoo.getPlayerScore(getContext());
 	if(p != null){
  	  if(p.getBalance % 10 == 0){ // EVERY 10 POINTS WE SEND A REWARD
-      	   Beintoo.GetVgood(ctx);
+		Beintoo.GetVgood(this, true, null, Beintoo.VGOOD_NOTIFICATION_ALERT);
    	  }
 	}